Words for Better Thoughts: 7 Tips

 3. Trying

-If you are asked to do something new or decide to do something new, you might talk about “trying to do it”.
+If you are asked to do something new or decide to do something new, you might say “trying to do it.”

-If you are sitting and I will ask you to try to stand up, what will be your action?
+If you are sitting, and I ask you to try standing up, what will you do?

 So, when you use the word trying, you create much uncertainty and leave room for failing, retreating, escaping, or simply not doing it at all.

-The words for better thoughts: it is much clearer for your mind if you think of specific actions and time-frames when you want to do something.
-Your confidence will grow and your success will be more assured.
+It is much more apparent if you think of specific actions and time frames when you want to do something.
+Your confidence will grow, and your success will be more assured.

 4. But

 You might feel powerless, helpless, and out of control.
-The word But cancels everything that was said before it.
-So, if a negative statement comes after the word “but” it will cancel anything positive that was said before it.
+The word “but” cancels everything that was said before it.
+So, if a negative statement follows the word “but,” it cancels anything positive that came before it.

 Now, notice how it feels if you say:

-“It is good for me to eat well and I will invest my efforts and following arrangements will help me to make it easier…”
+“It is good for me to eat well.
+I will invest my efforts, and the following arrangements will help me make it easier…”

 5. Why?